 When it comes to remodeling your home, not every investment is going to pay off — especially when it comes time to sell your home.
 Shelton Wilder, luxury realtor in Los Angeles and CEO of Shelton Wilder Group, explains that investing money in the wrong living room remodel projects is a common theme.

 “Not sure what will add value to your home or what will give you a negative return?
-Many people spend a fortune doing extensive renovations and then when it comes time to sell, are shocked that they don’t pay off,” she told 21Oak.
+Many people spend a fortune doing extensive renovations and then when it comes time to sell, are shocked that they don’t pay off,” Wilder told 21Oak.
 However, she points out that there are certain renovations that do.
 Here are some renovation ideas that she has seen her clients implement and get a huge return on their investment:

 A little investment in paint can make the biggest difference and can have a huge return on value, according to Wilder.

 “The No. 1 thing is paint,” she maintains.
-This is especially the case with homes that haven’t been touched up in awhile, feature outdated paint color, or simply hues that might be unappealing to others.
+This is especially the case with homes that haven’t been touched up in awhile, feature outdated paint color, or simple hues that might be unappealing to others.

-If you are going to repaint your home, Wilder suggests sticking to a universal (non!) color: White.
+If you are going to repaint your home, Wilder suggests sticking to a universal (non) color: White.
 “This will help make the space bigger and brighten up the room,” she says.
 “My favorite white paint is White Picket Fence by Dunn-Edwards for a nice bright white.”

 Another no-brainer living room remodel investment is flooring.
 “Get rid of any carpeting and replace it with a nice hardwood floor,” she suggests.
 As for color, she advises shying away from dark wood and sticking to something on the lighter side, “preferably a light wood such as a French White Oak,” she says.
 “All of my clients are asking for white oak right now.”
 Houzz lists several images with white oak flooring.

 We have already covered flooring and walls, so now it is time to look up!
 As the saying goes, “let there be light” — especially if your living space is on the darker side.